utshomax/postman-docs/src/pages/docs/collaborating-in-postman/using-workspaces/public-workspaces.md

 * [Collaborating in another user's public workspace](#collaborating-in-another-users-public-workspace)
 * [Next steps](#next-steps)

-## Turning on your public team profile
+## Making your team profile public

 Before other Postman users can work with your team in a public workspace, your team needs to have a public team profile.
 A public team profile encourages other users to collaborate with you in a public workspace, allows you to ask for contributions and gather feedback, and increases your API's discovery in search results.
 A public team profile also shows up on the [Public API Network](https://www.postman.com/explore).